 Taku('news:boot', takuSettings)

 You can start or "boot" Taku by calling Taku('news:boot', takuSettings).
-This is useful if your website only loads certain elements when a user logs in.
+This is useful if your website only loads certain elements when a visitor logs in.

 Here are the settings you can tweak: